- Elevation: 3,440 m (11,286 ft)

 - Google Earth: kml

 This Ribu is the highest peak of the vast Latimojong mountains in the northern part of South Sulawesi and also the highest mountain in all of Sulawesi.
 It is almost as much of an adventure reaching the start of the trail as it is actually climbing to the top!
 For its great height, it is relatively unknown and is easily one of the least-climbed large island highpoints of Indonesia.
 It takes a long time to reach the start of the trail – a full day driving from South Sulawesi’s capital Makassar to the village of Gurra (via Pare Pare which is a good place to stop for lunch).
 Look out for the eccentric and amusing motor-becaks on the outskirts of Makassar!

-The village at the trailhead is Karangan (at approx. 1,450m) and the muddy track to the village from Gurra is very rough, potentially dangerous and occasionally unusable.
+The village at the trailhead is Karangan (at approx. 1,415m) and the muddy track to the village from Gurra is very rough, potentially dangerous and occasionally unusable.
 It is best if you arrange beforehand to be taken up to Karangan in jeeps/4WDs from Gurra – outdoor trekking companies in Makassar are your best bet to sort it out for you otherwise local ojeks should be available for smaller groups.
 This part of the journey alone will take nearly 2 hours in good road conditions, but it is certainly memorable!

-There are plenty of campsite areas (especially at Pos 7 at 3,200m) and a small river just below the summit.
-It is fairly cold at night up there – remember to take extra layers of clothing and waterproofs as it usually rains by late afternoon.
+There are plenty of campsite areas higher up (especially at Pos 7 Kolong Buntu at 3,200m) and a small lake (3,260m) just below the summit col. It is fairly cold at night up there – remember to take extra layers of clothing and waterproofs as it usually rains by late afternoon.
 Sunrise is the best time to admire the views from the summit pillar – the views over the sea to Southeast Sulawesi are particularly fine.

 Head back down the same way to Karangan for a night and then back to Makassar the following day.